 Tanium Cloud overview

-Tanium™ Cloud is the full functionality of the Tanium platform delivered as a fully-managed, cloud-based service, with zero customer infrastructure required.
+Tanium™ Cloud is the full functionality of the Tanium platform delivered as a fully-managed, cloud-based service.

 With Tanium Cloud, you can use Tanium without having to install software and maintain virtual or physical servers.
 The Tanium Core Platform and solutions are automatically configured and maintained, so that you can focus on using Tanium to manage endpoints.
 Tanium Cloud is governed by the Tanium Cloud Subscription Agreement.